 Then on December 1, 1975, all the tinkling and jingling, all the swaying and swinging came to a full stop – Tram Route 3 was replaced by Bus Route 93.
 From that day on in the next thirty years plus, urban Shanghai had no more sight of rails no more sound of bells.

 An old Shanghai tram displayed on Shanghai street

-Then on the National Day 2009, tram re-emerged in Shanghai, but with a twist.
-It lost one leg becoming monorail, it runs fast than bus, it rings no bells, it opens no windows, it operates orderly, it moves steadily, its conductors are no longer casually ambling around and punching a hole on the ticket but all pose graciously like flight attendants, its drivers no longer allow you to monitor their performance from behind but position themselves stately as if were flight pilots.
+Then on National Day 2009, the tram re-emerged in Shanghai, but with a twist.
+It lost one leg becoming a monorail, it runs fast than buses, it rings no bells, it opens no windows, it operates orderly, it moves steadily, its conductors are no longer casually ambling around and punching a hole in the ticket but all pose graciously like flight attendants, its drivers no longer allow you to monitor their performance from behind but position themselves stately as if were flight pilots.

 Tram in Shanghai, 2009